rubyfu/RubyFu/module_0x3__network_kungfu/README.md

 you may need to know more information about IP location due attack investigation or any other reason.

 ### Geoip
+The special thing about geoip lib is that it's an API for offline database you download from [www.maxmind.com](http://www.maxmind.com)

 - Install geoip gem

 ```
 gem install geoip
 ```